 IBM Cloud Docs

-End of support operating system considerations
+End of support for operating systems considerations

-End of support operating system considerations
+End of support for operating systems considerations

 If you use an operating system (OS) that is at or past its end-of-support (EOS) date, security and stability risks are possible.
 The vendor no longer provides updates or security fixes for deprecated OS versions.